-- c.
+- Parents can exasperate and provoke their children by being overly critical, overly strict, unnecessarily irritable, by favoring one child over others and even by being inconsistent (James 1:2-8). - c.
 Parents should demonstrate the character of God in their relationships with their children (as with everyone else).
 We should be tender and compassionate, just as is our Father in heaven (Eph.
 4:32). - d.
-Just as God the Father disciplines us, His disciples, we must lovingly discipline our own children when necessary (Heb.
+And just as God the Father disciplines us, His disciples, we must lovingly discipline our own children when necessary (Heb.
 12:6). - e.
-Proverbs 22:6 says "Train up a child in the way he should go..."
-The word for "train" is a word that implies teaching accompanied by correction and discipline. - f.
+Proverbs 22:6 says to "Train up a child in the way he should go ..."
+The word for "train" is

+- a word that implies teaching accompanied by correction and discipline. - f.
 We need to restrain (the original word means instruct, correct and confront) our children when they sin.
-In 1 Samuel 2:34-35 we read that Eli did not restrain his sons, and God allowed them to be destroyed by their enemies.
+In 1 Samuel 2:34-35 we read that Eli did not restrain his sons, and God allowed them to be destroyed by their enemies. - g.

-g.
 As important as anything else, we must spend time with our children-time in which we are fully engaged in deep, meaningful communication with them (Luke 1:17).